goschtl/zope/bluebream/website/docs/v1.0/tutorial2.rst

   collector objects.
 This section provide a detailed overview of creating content object and demonstrate with a simple example.

+- **Listing tickets** -- This section shows displaying tickets from the main collector page.

 - **Adding comments** -- This section explain about adding content object inside other container objects.
 Ticket objects will be transformed to a container object.